miri86kn/materials-amount-selection/README.md

 # Materials amount selection

-This is an example for simple materials amount selection using custom MultiSliderRange component The MultiSliderRange component enables to create multiple threshold selections in the same slider.
+This is an example for simple materials amount selection using custom MaterialsSlider component with no third party components.
+The MaterialsSlider component enables to create multiple threshold selections in the same slider.
+The slider supports no overlapping between values as an option.

 Client side: React

-## Assumptions

-1. No overlap between all material min and max values
-2. All material ranges add up to 100

 ## Missing things
-1. Handeling MultiSliderRange width dynamically
+1. Handeling MaterialsSlider width dynamically
 2. Proper tests and more advanced input validations

 ## Getting Started

    `git clone https://github.com/miri86kn/materials-amount-selection.git`

-MultiSliderRange can be found in components folder
+MaterialsSlider can be found in components folder

 1. Make sure you have Node.js installed